Flow-based Conformal Prediction for Multi-dimensional Time Series: Introduction

 There has been substantial effort to extend CP beyond the exchangeability assumption.
 One line of research focuses on addressing distribution shifts in the data~\citep{barber2023conformal, tibshirani2019conformal}.
 More recently, several works have developed CP methods for time series.
-For example, \citet{xu2021conformal} proposed a method to construct sequential prediction intervals for time series based on a bootstrap ensemble estimator, which were later extended to incorporate conditional quantile estimation in order to exploit correlations in non-conformity scores~\citep{xu2023sequential}. \citet{auer2024conformal} used modern Hopfield networks to capture temporal dependencies by reweighting samples, and constructed prediction intervals based on these reweighting.
-Another line of work have proposed multi-step conformal prediction methods for time series, but they assume access to multiple i.i.d. sequences of time series~\citep{stankeviciute2021conformal,sun2022copula}, which may limit their applicability in practical settings.
+For example, \citet{xu2021conformal} proposed a method to construct sequential prediction intervals for time series based on a bootstrap ensemble estimator, which were later extended to incorporate conditional quantile estimation in order to exploit correlations in non-conformity scores~\citep{xu2023sequential}. \citet{auer2024conformal} used modern Hopfield networks to capture temporal dependencies for sample reweighting and constructed prediction intervals based on these weights.
+Another line of work has proposed multi-step conformal prediction methods for time series, but these approaches assume access to multiple i.i.d. time series sequences~\citep{stankeviciute2021conformal,sun2022copula}, which may limit their applicability in practical settings.
 Despite these efforts, most of the existing methods remain limited to univariate outcomes.